Cubans seek to revive little-known tango legacy

 Last month, they hosted the first ever Caribbean qualifying round for the Tango World Championship in Buenos Aires.

-"Tango runs through Cubans' veins because of its rhythm," said Agustin Garcia, 34, who runs a weekly Sunday milonga on a central, tree-lined Havana promenade, and is turning his flat into a tango academy.
+"Tango runs through Cubans' veins because of its rhythm," said Agustin Garcia, 34, who runs a weekly Sunday milonga on a central, tree-lined Havana promenade, and is helping create an academy called Cuba Tango.

 "Sometimes when I'm teaching, it's incredible how quickly students grasp the steps."